-Dr. Martin Kircher joined BIH in March 2017 as a new Junior Research Group (JRG) Leader in the field of Bioinformatics.
-He describes the work of his "Computational Genome Biology" group and experience in a brief portrait.
+Martin Kircher joined BIH in March 2017 as a new junior research group leader in the field of Bioinformatics.
+He describes the work of his 'Computational Genome Biology' group and experience in a brief portrait.

 Our research focuses on computational approaches of identifying functionally relevant genetic changes in disease and adaptation as well as developing more sensitive methods in diagnostics (especially exome, genome and cell-free DNA sequencing).
 Generally, our research spans the fields of sequence analysis, data mining, machine learning and functional genomics.

 What are you working on?
 (With which objectives are you dealing?)